apigee/apigeetool-node/README.md

 (optional) If specified, use the time zone to format the timestamps on the log records.
 If not specified, then the default is UTC.
 The timestamp name should be a name such as "PST."

+## <a name="deploySharedflow"></a>deploySharedflow

+Deploys a sharedFlow to Apigee Edge.
+If the sharedFlow is currently deployed, it will be undeployed first, and the newly deployed sharedflow's revision number is incremented.

+#### Example

+Deploys a SharedFlow called example-sf to Apigee Edge.
+Per the `-d` flag, the command is executed in the root directory of the sharedflow bundle.

+    apigeetool deploySharedflow  -u sdoe@example.com -o sdoe  -e test -n example-sf -d .

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password, and the "-o" parameter for organization name, all of which are required.

+`--name   -n`
+(required) The name of the SharedFlow.
+Note: The name of the SharedFlow must be unique within an organization.
+The characters you are allowed to use in the name are restricted to the following: `A-Z0-9._\-$ %`.

+`--environments  -e`
+(required) The name(s) of the environment(s) to deploy to (comma delimited).

+#### Optional parameters

+`--directory -d`
+(optional) The path to the root directory of the sharedflow on your local system.
+Will attempt to use current directory is none is specified.

+`--import-only   -i`
+(optional) Imports the sharedflow to Apigee Edge but does not deploy it.

+## <a name="undeploySharedflow"></a>undeploySharedflow

+Undeploys a named API proxy or Node.js app deployed on Apigee Edge.

+#### Example

+Undeploy the proxy named "example-sf".

+    apigeetool undeploySharedflow -u sdoe@example.com -o sdoe  -n example-sf -e test -D

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password, and the "-o" parameter for organization name, all of which are required.

+`--name   -n`
+(required) The name of the sharedflow to undeploy.

+`--environment   -e`
+(required) The environment on Apigee Edge where the sharedflow is currently deployed.

+#### Optional parameters

+`--revision  -r`
+(optional) Specify the revision number of the sharedflow to undeploy.

+## <a name="listSharedflowDeployments"></a>listSharedflowDeployments

+Lists the sharedflows deployed on Apigee Edge for the specified organization.
+Lets you filter the result by API proxy name or environment.

+#### Examples

+List all Sharedflows in an organization:

+    $ apigeetool listSharedflowDeployments -u sdoe@example.com -o sdoe -e test` #Won't work due to missing API

+List Sharedflows named "example-sf":

+    $ apigeetool listSharedflowDeployments -u sdoe@example.com -o sdoe -n example-sf

+#### Required parameters

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password, and the "-o" parameter for organization name, all of which are required.

+#### Required, mutually exclusive parameters

+`--name   -n`
+(You must specify either `name` or `environment` in this command) The name of the Sharedflow to list.

+`--environment   -e`
+(You must specify either `name` or `environment` in this command) The environment for which you want to list deployments.
+When `-e` is specified, the command lists all deployed proxies in the environment.

+#### Optional parameters

+`--revision  -r`
+(optional) Filters the list by the specified revision number.

+## <a name="fetchSharedflow"></a>fetchSharedFlow

+Fetches a sharedFlow from Apigee Edge.
+The result will be a ZIP file that contains the contents of the entire sharedflow.The resulting ZIP file may be "unzipped" and re-deployed using "deploySharedflow."

+#### Example

+Fetch the deployed proxy named "example-proxy".

+    apigeetool fetchSharedflow -u sdoe@example.com -o sdoe -n example-proxy -r 1

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password, and the "-o" parameter for organization name, all of which are required.

+`--name  -n`
+(required) The name of the sharedflow or app to undeploy.

+`--revision  -r`
+(required) Specifies the revision to retrieve.

+#### Optional parameters

+`--file -f`
+(optional) The name of the file to write as the result.
+If not specified, then the file name will be the same as the name passed to the "name" parameter.

+## <a name="deleteSharedflow"></a>deleteSharedflow

+Delete all revisions of a sharedflow from Apigee Edge.

+It is an error to delete a proxy that still has deployed revisions.
+Revisions must be undeployed using "undeploySharedflow" before this command may be used.

+#### Example

+Delete the proxy named "example-sf".

+    apigeetool deleteSharedflow -u sdoe@example.com -o sdoe -n example-sf

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password, and the "-o" parameter for organization name, all of which are required.

+`--name  -n`
+(required) The name of the API proxy or app to undeploy.

 # <a name="sdkreference"></a>SDK Reference